rhysmorgan134/SocketMost/README.md

 arecord -l

-#Take not of the card and device number
+#Take not of the card and device number. !!!
+If using bookworm, switch audio to use pulse audio via raspi-config !!!

 sudo nano /etc/pulse/default.pa